-You monthly loan payment will be determined based on these factors.
-While it might seem like a good idea to go with a longer loan term, to reduce your monthly payments, but keep in mind that this will increase what you pay in interest.
+Your monthly loan payment will be determined based on these factors.
+While it might seem like a good idea to go with a longer loan term, which will reduce your monthly payments, keep in mind that this will increase what you pay in interest over the course of your loan.